-Materialise—a Belgium-based additive manufacturing (AM) software and 3D printing services provider—has acquired ACTech, a Germany-based manufacturer of prototype and small-batch cast metal parts, to expand its manufacturing solutions for metal 3D printed parts.
+Materialise—a Belgium-based provider of 3D printing services and software—has acquired ACTech, a Germany-based manufacturer of prototype and small-batch cast metal parts, to expand its manufacturing solutions for metal 3D printed parts.

 ACTech possesses more than 20 years’ knowledge and experience in the production, treatment and quality control (QC) of complex metal parts.
 The company employs both the investment and sand casting processes, depending on customers' requirements.